Disposable income in Australia

 Optimising your retirement outcomes means maximising your retirement income while minimising how much you spend on necessities.

-With the highest wages in the country, those from the ACT receive the highest annual income in retirement on average at $43,772.
-Western Australia ($43,156) comes in second place, with New South Wales in third place ($42,157).
-On average Tasmanians earn the lowest annual income in retirement at $39,484.
+With the highest wages in the country, retirees in the ACT receive the highest annual income in retirement, averaging $43,772.
+Western Australia follows with $43,156, while New South Wales ranks third at $42,157.
+On average, Tasmanians have the lowest annual retirement income, at $39,484.

 However, when you take into consideration the cost of living in each state, the story changes a bit.
 We looked at the average weekly living expenses for a single person aged 65 and over to see where retirees are left with the most disposable income.